-An understanding of the processes that create, alter, and destroy magnetic minerals in rocks is the province of magnetic petrology (Lindsley, 1991; Clark, 1997).
+An understanding of the processes that create, alter, and destroy magnetic minerals in rocks is the province of magnetic petrology (Lindsley, 1991; Clark, 1997; Purucker and Clark, 2011).
 This field integrates rock magnetism (see Chapter 8) and petrology to address questions such as the effects of metamorphism, hydrothermal alteration, rock composition, and redox state on magnetic properties.
 Magnetic minerals of major importance to an understanding of crustal magnetism are the Fe-Ti spinel group (magnetite and titanomagnetite), the rhombohedral titanohematites, and monoclinic pyrrhotite.
 These minerals can possess remanent (permanent) or induced (in response to an inducing field) magnetizations.
 Induced magnetization is, to first order, proportional to, and parallel to the direction of, the inducing field.
 The proportionality constant is called the magnetic susceptibility, and the governing relationship is of the form .
 Magnetic susceptibility in many rocks is strongly controlled by their magnetite content and the empirically determined relationship (Shive et al., 1992) is